polterguy/polterguy.github.io/tutorials/database/index.md

 is roughly some 10 minutes read, and you can probably easily follow all examples, in less than 20 minutes of total coding time.

-Hyperlambda supports 2 database types, Microsoft SQL Server and MySQL - But adding support for another database type, is probably easy for a seasoned C# developer.
-As we saw in the previous tutorial, we could easily execute any arbitrary select SQL, and return the results of the DataReader back to the client, transforming it to JSON in the process.
+Hyperlambda supports 2 database types: Microsoft SQL Server and MySQL - But adding support for another database, is probably easy for a seasoned C# developer.
+In our previous tutorial, we executed a select SQL statement, and returned the results back to the client as JSON.
+In case you don't remember how we did this, here is some example code doing such a thing.

-In case you don't remember how we did this, some code that does this can be found below.
+**Filename - "/modules/tutorials/read-data.get.hl"**

 ```
 mysql.connect:sakila